Travel Vlogging 101: How to Make Videos to Share Your Travels

 Quik has a lot more flexibility in creating a longer, more complex video.
 You can select a larger number of clips, photos, songs and styles to customize your travel video all from your phone, social media accounts, or GoPro Plus.

-If you use Apple products, you can also edit your video on an iPad using iMovie.
+If you use Apple products, you can also edit your video on an iPad using iMovie or even a chrome extension.
 All your clips are compiled onto a timeline where you can snip off parts, add transitions, use filters and even record voice over narration.

 Android tablets offer Adobe Premiere Clip, which is a stripped down version of Adobe’s non-linear editing program.
 If you’re familiar with professional editing programs, this may not be the way to go, but it at least has options for color correcting, adjusting exposure and mixing clips together, which isn’t offered by most editing apps.